Viktor Yanukovych: Early life and career

+Criminal convictions

 On 15 December 1967, at the age of 17, Yanukovych was sentenced to three years imprisonment for participating in a robbery and assault.
 On 8 June 1970 he was convicted for a second time on charges of assault.
 He was sentenced to two years of imprisonment and did not appeal the verdict.
 Decades later, Yanukovych characterised his arrests and imprisonment as "mistakes of youth".